matter-labs/tutorials/README.md

 # Paymaster Tutorial with API3 dAPIs

-> Using API3's self-funded dAPIs with zkSync Paymaster example to pay gas fee in USDC on zkSync Era.

 This tutorial shows you how to build a custom paymaster that allows users to pay fees with a `mockUSDC` ERC20 token.
 You will:

 - Create a paymaster that will take `mockUSDC` as gas to cover the transaction cost.